MyCryptoHQ/knowledge-base-content/security/official-domains.md

 * `mycryptobuilds.com` - serves QA builds for the blockchain interface

-### Verified mycryptoapi.com domains

-* `proxy.mycryptoapi.com` - handles proxying requests to third-parties in the background
-* `raidentransport.mycryptoapi.com` - [matrix] server for Raiden related stuff
-* `api.mycryptoapi.com` - handles requests to our Blockchain RPC nodes
-* `apis.mycryptoapi.com` - used for weighted load balancing between two regions

 ## Official email from MyCrypto

-If you recieve a communication that looks like it's from MyCrypto but _doesn't_ come from one of the domains listed, please be careful as it may contain malware or be a phishing attempt.
+If you recieve a communication that looks like it's from MyCrypto but *doesn't* come from one of the domains listed, please be careful as it may contain malware or be a phishing attempt.

+You can signup to our newsletter by looking in the footer at [MyCrypto.com](https://mycrypto.com)

 * `mycrypto.com` - all emails from employees and support staff